DikshakAdhikari/Blogging-Application/README.md

 - Serving all CRUD operations, with add on comment facility.
 - Pagination, Search and Sort implementation on server side for robust support.
 - Authentication using **JWT Tokens**
-- A **Global Blogging Application** that can be used to create blog with **upload pictures** facility both while creating blog and registering to the Blogging Portal.
+- A **Blogging Application** that can be used to create blog with **upload pictures** facility both while creating blog and registering to the Blogging Portal.

 ## Step-1